 Cockney Rhyming Slang

-Before we get started, imagine travelling to London and going to an ATM only to be faced with these options..
+Before we get started, imagine traveling to London and going to an ATM only to be faced with these options.
 Can you guess what they mean?
 Find out at the end of this post.
-And yes before you ask, there are actual ATM’s in London that offer ‘cockney slang’ as a language!
+And yes before you ask, according to this BBC article, there are actually ATMs in London that offer ‘cockney slang’ as a language!